raspberrypilearning/pick-your-favourite/en/step_7.md

 **Click Run** (again)
 + The page should stay the same.

-Try changing options and then clicking Run again, the page should keep the last option you chose.
+Try changing options and then click **Run** again, the page should keep the last option you chose.

 --- /task ---

-### Resetting the choice
+### Reset the choice

 You also need to create an option for the user to reset their choice and see the instructions again.

 --- task ---

-In `scripts.js` find the `// Reset` comment.
+In `scripts.js`, find the `// Reset` comment.

 Create a new function called `reset`.

-This function will clear the choices, hide the content, show the instructions and clear the `localStorage` variable.
+This function will clear the choices, hide the content, show the instructions, and clear the `localStorage` variable.

 --- code ---
 ---